 All Metropolitan member agencies benefit from the SWP system and its supplies, which can be distributed to all member agencies.
 Metropolitan's member agencies distribute that water to parcels as retail water providers or as wholesale water providers to retail agencies.
 In this way, the SWP water that Metropolitan delivers to its member agencies contributes to water available to existing and future end users throughout Metropolitan's service area.
-The potential benefits of the SWP allocable to the Standby Charge in fiscal year 2017/18 is \$38 million, as shown in Table 1.
+The cost of the net capital payments for the SWP less the portion covered by property taxes in fiscal year 2020/21 is \$41.8 million, as shown in Table 1.
+Real property throughout Metropolitan's service area benefits from the availability of the SWP facilities and its integration into Metropolitan's system and therefore all such costs may be attributed to such parcels.
+However, Metropolitan's Standby Charge collects only \$43.8 million of the total \$284.2 million system costs, representing 15% of the total system costs.